AlexanderMeisinger/HySEE-Preparation/README.md

 <img width="1201" height="1122" alt="HySEE-5" src="https://github.com/user-attachments/assets/a347192b-3324-481d-86f3-7872c13961da" />

+## Respository structure
+- `config`: contains configuration files for PyPSA-Earth (Bulgaria, Romania).
+These configurations are adjusted according to the year (2030) and the scenario settings.
+- `workflow/envs:` contains the environment used for PyPSA-Earth.
+- `workflow/notebooks:` contains the Jupyter notebooks and Python files used for the evaluation of results
+- `workflow/pypsa-earth:` contains the PyPSA-Earth branch used for this calculations.

 ## Installation and usage
 1. Open your terminal at a location where you want to install the repository HySEE including it's subworkflows PyPSA-Earth.
 Type the following in your terminal to download the packages and the dependencies (pypsa-earth) from GitHub.
 Note that the tag `--recursive-submodules` is needed to automatically clone also the pypsa-eur and pypsa-earth dependencies.